Expander/FlexibleSUSY/doc/meta_code.rst

 Loop corrections to masses
 ``````````````````````````

+Standard Model
+''''''''''''''

+``meta/SM/Mh2_effpot.m`` contains the QCD contributions to the 4-loop
+effective Higgs potential in the Standard Model from [1508.00912]_

 ``meta/ThreeLoopQCD.m`` contains a routine, which returns the ratio of
 the :math:`\overline{\text{MS}}` top mass over the top pole mass,
 [hep-ph:9912391]_, Eq.
 (10).
 The expression contains the full